 Allows you to manage any licensed premises.

-Defines working days and sacrosanct days that regulate time periods when you can apply for a licence and which days alcohol can be sold on licenced premises.
+Working and sacrosanct days that you can apply for a licence and can sell alcohol on licenced premises.

 A schedule of fees relating to alcohol licensing applications and renewals.